 • Profession: Nursing is a professional discipline concerned with meeting the health needs of a diverse and changing society.
-As a profession nursing is legally and ethically accountable to the society for the integrity and outcomes of its practice.
+As a profession nursing is legally and ethically accountable to society for the integrity and outcomes of its practice.
 Professional nursing is an art and a science grounded in general education and derived from the synthesis of empirical knowledge, aesthetics, personal knowledge, and ethics.
 Nursing knowledge is built through scholarly inquiry and study, self-reflection, and a variety of clinical and professional experiences.

-Nursing practice includes direct and indirect care, prevention and treatment of disease and illness, management of symptoms, and promotion of the health and well being of individuals, families, groups, communities, and populations.
-Caring is fundamental to nursing and encompasses the characteristics of empathy, compassion, sensitivity, and the ability to connect with patients with thoughtful attention to patients' needs, interests, and values.
+• Practice: Nursing practice includes direct and indirect care, prevention and treatment of disease and illness, management of symptoms, and promotion of the health and well-being of self, individuals, families, groups, communities, and populations.
+Professional nursing practice requires the acquisition of knowledge, competencies and values; role development; self-awareness; and acceptance of sociopolitical, ethical and professional responsibilities.
+Caring is fundamental to nursing and encompasses the characteristics of empathy, compassion, sensitivity, and the ability to connect with patients with thoughtful attention to patient’s needs, interests, and values.

 Revised by Faculty Organization: November 13, 2009